sydasif/python-book/docs/source/ch-01/02_install.md

 >>>
 ```

 If you need to install Python, you may as well download the most recent stable version.
 This is the one with the highest number that isn't marked as an alpha or beta release.
-Please see the [Python downloads page](https://www.python.org/downloads/) for the most up to date versions of Python.
+Please see the [Python downloads page](https://www.python.org/downloads/) for the most up-to-date versions of Python.
 They are available via the yellow download buttons on that page.

 ## Getting Started with Python